AWS ALB Failover with Lambda

 response_443 = client.modify_listener(

-# This is the HTTPS (port 443) listener
+# HTTPS (port 443) listener

 ListenerArn='arn:aws:elasticloadbalancing:region:id:listener/app/alb/id/id',